Kattappana: Agriculture

-The main occupation of people in Kattappana is agriculture.
-Cardamom is produced.
-Njallani, a high yielding variety of cardamom, was developed by Sebastian Joseph Njallani from Kattappana.
+Agriculture is the primary occupation in Kattappana.
+The region is a major producer of cardamom.
+The high-yielding Njallani variety of cardamom was developed by Sebastian Joseph Njallani from Kattappana.

-Coffee, cocoa, black pepper and ginger are produced, and there are tea plantations (Tata Tea, A V Thomas & Co, Malayalam Plantations, Kannan Devan etc.) in adjoining areas of the district.
+Other important crops include coffee, cocoa, black pepper, and ginger.
+Several large tea plantations, including those operated by Tata Tea, A V Thomas & Co, Malayalam Plantations, and Kannan Devan, are located in the surrounding areas.

-The Spices Board (erstwhile Cardamom Board under Government of India) has an office in Kattappana.
-A Spices Park was established at Puttadi near Kattappana.
-The Cardamom Research Institute is situated at Pampadumpara.
+The Spices Board (erstwhile Cardamom Board) has its regional office in Kattappana.
+A Spices Park was established at Puttadi near Kattappana, and the Cardamom Research Station is located at Pampadumpara.

 Healthcare

-St. John's Hospital, managed by the Hospitaller Brothers of St. John of God, is in Kattappana.
+St. John's Hospital, managed by the Hospitaller Brothers of St. John of God, is a major healthcare facility in Kattappana.
 The St. John College of Nursing is attached to the hospital.